Seminole: Seminole Wars

-Post-Seminole Wars and the 20th century

-The remaining Seminole in Florida adapted to their wetlands environment, while keeping many traditional customs and building a culture of staunch independence.
+American Civil War

 During the American Civil War, the Confederate government of Florida offered aid to keep the Seminoles from fighting on the side of the Union.
 The Florida House of Representatives established a Committee on Indian Affairs in 1862 but, aside from appointing a representative to negotiate with the Seminole tribe, failed to follow its promises of aid.
 The lack of aid, along with the growing number of Federal troops and pro-unionists in the state, led the Seminoles to remain officially neutral throughout the war.

 In July 1864, Secretary of War James A. Seddon received word that a man named A. McBride had raised a company of sixty-five Seminole who had volunteered to fight for the Confederacy.
 McBride claimed to have an understanding of Florida because of the time he had spent there fighting during the Seminole wars.
 While McBride never put such a company in the field, this letter shows how the Confederacy attempted to use Seminole warriors against the Union.

+Other leaders, such as Halleck Tustenuggee and Sonuk Mikko (Billy Bowlegs), refused to sign, withdrew from Florida, and joined with the Union.

+After the war, the United States government declared void all prior treaties with the Seminoles of Indian Country because of the "disloyalty" of some in allying with the Confederacy.
+They required new peace treaties, establishing such conditions as reducing the power of tribal councils, providing freedom or tribal membership for Black Seminoles (at the same time that enslaved African Americans were being emancipated in the South), and forced concessions of tribal land for railroads and other development.

+Post-Seminole Wars and the 20th century

 The 1868 Florida Constitution, developed by the Reconstruction legislature, gave the Seminoles one seat in the house and one seat in the senate of the state legislature.
 The Seminoles never filled the positions.
 After white Democrats regained control over the legislature, they removed this provision from the post-Reconstruction constitution they ratified in 1885.
 In the early 20th century, the Florida Seminoles re-established limited relations with the U.S. government.
 The Seminoles maintained a thriving trade business with white merchants during this period, selling alligator hides, bird plumes, and other items sourced from the Everglades.

-Then, in 1906, Governor Napoleon B. Broward began an effort to drain the Everglades in attempt to convert the wetlands into farmland.
-The plan to drain the Everglades, new federal and state laws ending the plume trade, and the start of World War I (which put a halt to international fashion trade), all contributed to a major decline in the demand for Seminole goods.
+In 1906, Governor Napoleon B. Broward began an effort to drain the Everglades in attempt to convert the wetlands into farmland.
+The plan to drain the Everglades, new federal and state laws ending the plume trade, and the start of World War I, which put a halt to international fashion trade, all contributed to a major decline in the demand for Seminole goods.